cerpus/Edlib/sourcecode/docs/docs.edlib.com/src/pages/careers.md

 #### Responsibilities

-* Participate in the entire application lifecycle, focusing on coding and debugging
+* Participate in the entire application lifecycle
 * Write clean code to develop functional web applications
 * Troubleshoot and debug applications
 * Perform UI tests to optimize performance
 * Manage cutting-edge technologies to improve legacy applications
-* Collaborate with Front-end developers to integrate user-facing elements with server side logic
+* Collaborate with front-end developers to integrate user-facing elements with server side logic
 * Gather and address technical and design requirements
 * Provide training and support to internal teams
 * Build reusable code and libraries for future use
-* Liaise with developers, designers and system administrators to identify new features
 * Follow emerging technologies

 #### Requirements